BlankedWave/YT-to-YTM-Cromium-Extension/README.md

 4. Click **"Load unpacked"** and select the folder:

-   * `YT-to-YTM-Links/` to install the version that opens the same video in YT Music.
+   * `YT-to-YTM-Links` to install the version that opens the same video in YT Music.
-   * `YT-to-YTM-Search/` to install the version that searches for the song in YT Music.
+   * `YT-to-YTM-Search` to install the version that searches for the song in YT Music.

 5. Right-click on any YouTube link or video page and click: